AshV/AshV.github.IO/validate-dynamically-generated-fetchxml-against-schema-before-executing/ReadMe.md

             // fetchXml is validated on call of Load() xmldoc.Load(reader);

-            // Do further process here or just return sucess to calling function return (true, "");
+            // Do further process here or just return success to calling function return (true, "");
         }
     }